$20 off ANY course with code MAR23

 You can expect to invest a minimum of 100 hours into the program in total.
 Self-paced online courses such as TEFL Hero’s are flexible in this regard, as you can fit your study time into your personal schedule around work or school.

-How to get TEFL certification in 5 steps:
+How to a Get TEFL Certification in 5 steps:

 Let’s run down a step-by-step guide to get TEFL-certified.
 Follow these and you’ll have a brand-new highly marketable TEFL certification in your name to help you land your ESL dream job in no time.

 One of the biggest choices you face is whether to take an online or in-person course.
-The COVID-19 pandemic resulted in a massive proliferation of online courses due to social distancing requirements.
-A slew of big-name TEFL providers, accordingly, now exclusively offer their courses in online formats.
+A slew of big-name TEFL providers, post-COVID, now exclusively offer their courses in online formats.

 Examples of recognized TEFL course accrediting bodies include: